fabiomolinar/website/README.md

 To run a migration and update the volume container, the following command can be used:

-`sudo docker-compose run --rm website /bin/bash -c "cd website; ./manage.py migrate"`
+`sudo docker-compose run --rm website /bin/bash -c "python manage.py migrate"`

 ## Managing the containers